 Are you interested in adopting a pet from a rescue group but aren't sure if it's the best option for you?
 We answer a few common questions about rescue groups and explain how adoptions work.View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-A long-term benefit of spaying and neutering is improved health for both cats and dogs.
+A long-term benefit of spaying and neutering your pets is improved health for both cats and dogs.
 Spaying females prior to their first heat cycle nearly eliminates the risk of breast cancer and totally prevents uterine infections and uterine cancer.
-Neutering males prevents testicular cancer and enlargement of the prostate gland, and greatly reduces their risk for perianal tumors.
+On the other side of the spectrum, neutering males prevents testicular cancer and enlargement of the prostate gland, and greatly reduces their risk for perianal tumors.

 Information for owners: